Why should ALL taxpayers be forced to support charities?

 Therefore, I am calling for the abolition of tax-exempt status for all registered charities and for the cancellation of any provision in law for tax credits or a reduction of tax liability on the basis of a donation made to a registered charity.

-If you want to support a charity, then, but all means do so, but don't make me pay for it.
+If you want to support a charity, then, by all means do so, but don't make me pay for it.

 ###